ka1130/just-sudo-it/_posts/2017-03-30-canvas-api.md

 {% highlight javascript %}
 const ctx = canvas.getContext("2d");
 {% endhighlight %}<br>
-Finally, let’s draw something simple like rectangle:
+Finally, let’s draw something simple like a rectangle:

 {% highlight javascript %}
 ctx.fillRect(200, 200, 100, 100);
 {% endhighlight %}<br>
-The `fillRect` method takes four parameters: `x`, `y`, `width` and `height`.
-The X and y coordinates are where the rectangle’s upper-left corner is.
+The `fillRect()` method takes four parameters: `x`, `y`, `width` and `height`.
+The x and y coordinates define the rectangle’s upper-left corner's position.
 The default color is black, that’s why you can see a black rectangle on your canvas now even though you didn’t set any styling.
-Actually if you do want to style your components anyhow, you have to define the visual side first.
+Actually if you do want to style your components anyhow, you should define the visual side first.
 Let’s add some colour to our rectangle, say, orange for example.
 Now the code will look like this:

 {% highlight javascript %}
 ctx.fillStyle = "#ffa500";